simplesamlphp/simplesamlphp/docs/simplesamlphp-sp.md

 For more information about additional options available for the SP, see the [`saml:SP` reference](./saml:sp).

-If you want mulitple Service Providers in the same site and installation, you can add more entries in the `authsources.php` configuration.
+If you want multiple Service Providers in the same site and installation, you can add more entries in the `authsources.php` configuration.
 If so remember to set the EntityID explicitly.
 Here is an example:

 	'sp1' => array(
 	    'saml:SP',